yaap-mojito/releases/README.md

 Can I make a feature request?

-- No. We do not accept feature requests.
+- No. I do not accept feature requests.

 How to report bugs?